UCT-MARiS/SISPS-EXP-SOH/Docs/UCT003 SoH Methodology.md

 cycle -->|Done| done
 ```

-> The 30min rest periods evaluate for the EMF at that point, the 5min rest period is a simple workaround for the test bench, which may skip the float step if the current drops to zero.
+> The 30min rest periods evaluate the EMF at that point, the 5min rest period is a simple workaround for the test bench, which may skip the float step if the current drops to zero.

 2 repetitions allow for a first partial discharge from the prior varied discharge conditions, following which a full recharge, full discharge, and second full recharge follow.

 The EIS program is the same as used in UCT002.
-Both the EIS and discharge test are always done at room temperature, but additional low temperature EIS tests may be performed if deemed necessary.
-Allow for 1 day at room temperature to warm up.
+Both the EIS and discharge test are always done at room temperature.
+Allow for 1 day at room temperature to warm up before stating these tests.
+Additional low temperature EIS tests might be performed if deemed necessary, but are not currently planned.

+> EIS tests have been suspended due to issues with the spectrometer.

 Please monitor the discharge amounts and report any if any battery drops to <5Ah discharge capacity or other anomalies before proceeding to the next varied discharge step.

-**Preconditioning**
+#### Preconditioning

-To evaluate the initial capacity for a 1.57 A (5 hour) discharge rate against the other charging parameters; at factory conditions prior to `S01` and the first varied discharge, the batteries should undergo an additional initial EIS and full discharge test.
+To evaluate the initial capacity for a 1.57 A (5 hour) discharge rate against the other charging parameters; at factory conditions, the batteries should undergo an additional initial full discharge test.
 These few cycles should also remove any initial artefacts from the batteries' manufacturing.

 ### Varied Discharge